niemanlab/openfuego/AMAZONAWS.md

 # OpenFuego in a(n Amazon) Box

 There is an AMI on Amazon Web Services that allows you to quickly deploy a cloud server to run OpenFuego.
-You can use [EC2 for Poets](http://ec2.forpoets.org/) as a guide.
-A full guide is forthcoming.
+Search for 'OpenFuego' in the [AWS Marketplace](https://aws.amazon.com/marketplace/).
+You can use [EC2 for Poets](http://ec2.forpoets.org/) as a guide for launching and running your own AWS instance.
+A full guide for OpenFuego is forthcoming.
 Below I've documented what that box includes:

 ## Software installed: